ROBelgium/MSNoise/doc/releasenotes/msnoise-1.4.rst

 Thanks to all for using MSNoise, and please, let us know why/how you use it (and please cite it!)!

-To date, we found/are aware of 11 publications using MSNoise !
+To date, we found/are aware of 12 publications using MSNoise !
 That's the best validation of our project ever !
 See the full list on the `MSNoise website <http://www.msnoise.org/they-cite-msnoise/>`_.

-*Thomas Lecocq & Corentin Caudron*
+*Thomas*

 ~~~~